wliam06/wliam06/README.md

 ## About me
-- Currently work as an Software Engineer in iOS and Flutter.
+- Currently work as an Software Engineer in iOS.
 - Sometimes writing at Medium.
-- Create a new world with Technology.
+- Support a new world with Technology.

 <a href="https://github.com/wliam06/">